-In case of a Pass, the Dissertation is accepted, with the exception of typographical errors, which are expected to be corrected without any faculty supervision.
+In case of a Pass, the Dissertation is accepted, with the exception of typographical errors, which should be corrected without any faculty supervision.

 In the case of a Pass with Minor Revisions, the candidate has three months to make the appropriate corrections and present the dissertation to the committee chair (the Sponsor) for approval.